-Join Todd Perkins for an in-depth discussion in this video Handling deleted notes, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Handling deleted notes, part of iOS App Development: Apple iCloud API (2013).

 So we have already looked at adding notes and having them transfer to other…devices through iCloud.…But what if you wanted to transfer your deleted notes without having the clunky…system of just using all of iCloud's data and dumping it on all of your notes?…So let's go to Constants and look at how to do that by adding a new constant…value called kDeletedNotes, and the value will be the NSString deletedNotes.…Save and head over to Data.m.…